Ahmed Faris Maumoon: Progressive Party of Maldives (PPM)

+Independent

+Faris ran for President during the 2023 Maldivian presidential election with his running mate, Abdul Sattar.
+He intended to run as the presidential candidate for the Maldives Reform Movement (MRM), but the Elections Commission (EC) dissolved the party due to not meeting the required number of members.
+Although the party was later reinstated after a ruling by the Civil Court.
+He got 2979 votes.
+Faris also ran for the North Machangoalhi constituency.

 Trial and arrest

 Faris was one of the many unlawfully detained political opposition members during former President Yameen Abdul Gayoom’s term.
 He was arrested and detained for six months, without a trial, for alleged bribery of Members of Parliament.
 This was amidst calls for reform, resignation, and a motion of no-confidence, initiated and led by Faris, against former Speaker of the Parliament, Abdulla Maseeh Mohamed from the joint coalition of opposition parties.
 Faris led a breakaway segment of 14 MPs from PPM, effectively taking away the government's parliamentary majority.

 Held without trial for several months, Faris was also recognized as a Prisoner of Conscience by Amnesty International.

-Faris, along with Former President Gayoom, Qasim Ibrahim and Sheikh Imran Abdulla – opposition leaders that were unduly imprisoned before the 2018 Presidential election, were released after the Presidential Elections was succeeded by current the President, Ibrahim Mohamed Solih of the Maldivian Democratic Party (MDP).
+Faris, along with Former President Gayoom, Qasim Ibrahim and Sheikh Imran Abdulla – opposition leaders that were unduly imprisoned before the 2018 Presidential election, were released after the 2018 Presidential Elections was succeeded by the-then President, Ibrahim Mohamed Solih of the Maldivian Democratic Party (MDP).